omni/tokenbridge/CONFIGURATION.md

 name | description | value
 --- | --- | ---
+COMMON_HOME_RPC_URL | The HTTPS URL(s) used to communicate to the RPC nodes in the Home network.
+Several URLs can be specified, delimited by spaces.
+If the connection to one of these nodes is lost the next URL is used for connection. | URL(s)
+COMMON_FOREIGN_RPC_URL | The HTTPS URL(s) used to communicate to the RPC nodes in the Foreign network.
+Several URLs can be specified, delimited by spaces.
+If the connection to one of these nodes is lost the next URL is used for connection. | URL(s)
+COMMON_HOME_BRIDGE_ADDRESS | The address of the bridge contract address in the Home network.
+It is used to listen to events from and send validators' transactions to the Home network. | hexidecimal beginning with "0x"
+COMMON_FOREIGN_BRIDGE_ADDRESS | The  address of the bridge contract address in the Foreign network.
+It is used to listen to events from and send validators' transactions to the Foreign network. | hexidecimal beginning with "0x"
 COMMON_HOME_GAS_PRICE_SUPPLIER_URL | The URL used to get a JSON response from the gas price prediction oracle for the Home network.
 The gas price provided by the oracle is used to send the validator's transactions to the RPC node.
 Since it is assumed that the Home network has a predefined gas price (e.g. the gas price in the Core of POA.Network is `1 GWei`), the gas price oracle parameter can be omitted for such networks. | URL
 COMMON_HOME_GAS_PRICE_SPEED_TYPE | Assuming the gas price oracle responds with the following JSON structure: `{"fast": 20.0, "block_time": 12.834, "health": true, "standard": 6.0, "block_number": 6470469, "instant": 71.0, "slow": 1.889}`, this parameter specifies the desirable transaction speed.
 The speed type can be omitted when `COMMON_HOME_GAS_PRICE_SUPPLIER_URL` is not used. | `instant` / `fast` / `standard` / `slow`
 COMMON_HOME_GAS_PRICE_FALLBACK | The gas price (in Wei) that is used if both the oracle and the fall back gas price specified in the Home Bridge contract are not available. | integer